zzdjk6/silverstripe-graphql/README.md

 A common pattern in GraphQL APIs is to store queries on the server by an identifier.
 This helps save on bandwidth, as the client need not put a fully expressed query in the request body, but rather a simple identifier.
-Also, it allows you to whitelist only specific query IDs, and blocking all other ad-hoc, potentially malicious queries, which adds an extra layer of security to your API, particularly if it's public.
+Also, it allows you to whitelist only specific query IDs, and block all other ad-hoc, potentially malicious queries, which adds an extra layer of security to your API, particularly if it's public.

 To implement persisted queries, you need an implementation of the